kaby76/Trash/readme.md

 have timing information. trsplit is again working. trinsert, trdelete, trmove have all been changed to not reparse the changed parse tree data. trparse now has a "-p" option to specify where the built generated parser driver program.
-It also has a "-e" option to only output the errors from the parse and avoid outputing parse tree data.
+It also has a "-e" option to only output the errors from the parse and avoid outputing parse tree data. "trsort" was added.

 # Prior Releases